CW 205

 Creative Writing Workshop: Mixed Genre

-(Prerequisite: EN 110 with a grade of C or above or permission from the instructor)
+(Prerequisite: EN 103 or 105 with grade of C or above)

 This course provides an introduction to the creative practice of writing fiction, poetry, nonfiction, and stage/screen writing, while probing major issues of literary aesthetics.
 This course does not satisfy the General Distribution requirement in English Literature.